withcopper/docs/OAuth-Integrators-Guide.md

 > We recommend our [Open with Copper Buttons](http://withcopper.com/apps/docs/open-with-copper) to start an authentication request for a consistent user experience.

-While Open with Copper Buttons are recommended, you can send users to log in page directly:
+While Open with Copper Buttons are recommended, you can send users to our login dialog directly:

 ```
 https://api.withcopper.com/oauth/dialog?client_id=CLIENT_ID&redirect_uri=REDIRECT_URI